• Skip to primary navigation

 You Want To Have Long-Term Relationships

-Because we decided against selling all of our possessions to travel, we’ve been able to keep close ties with our dear group of friends — and for this, I am eternally grateful.
 I’ve heard far too many perpetual travelers express regret over losing friendships after bouncing around for long periods of time.
 At some point, almost everyone realizes the value of long-term relationships and most even eventually find comfort in daily routine.

 5 Reasons NOT to Quit Your Job to Travel